apache/spark/docs/apache-airflow-providers-google/operators/cloud/gcs.rst

 Use the
 :class:`~airflow.providers.google.cloud.operators.gcs.GCSTimeSpanFileTransformOperator`
-to transform files that were modified in a specific time span.
-The time span is defined by the DAG instance logical execution timestamp (``execution_date``, start of time span) and the timestamp when the next DAG instance execution is scheduled (end of time span).
-If a DAG does not have a *next* DAG instance scheduled, the time span end infinite, meaning the operator processes all files older than ``execution_date``.
+to transform files that were modified in a specific time span (the data interval).
+The time span is defined by the time span's start and end timestamps.
+If a DAG does not have a *next* DAG instance scheduled, the time span end infinite, meaning the operator processes all files older than ``data_interval_start``.

 .. exampleinclude:: /../../airflow/providers/google/cloud/example_dags/example_gcs_timespan_file_transform.py
     :language: python